-The curriculum for the degree of Bachelor of Science in Business Administration with Accounting as the field of concentration is concerned with conceptual understanding of accounting and accounting competence.
+The curriculum for the degree of Bachelor of Science in Business Administration (BSBA) with Accounting as the major is concerned with conceptual understanding of accounting and accounting competence.
 The objective is to enable the student to comprehend the functions of accounting and the underlying concepts of accounting theory, and apply accounting knowledge to business problems.
 The program is designed to prepare students for leadership in the community and professional accounting careers in a variety of settings - public accounting, internal auditing, managerial accounting, and governmental accounting.
 In addition, students have the foundation to pursue positions in tax compliance and consulting, accounting systems, and consulting services.
 The program is an excellent preparation for further graduate or professional school studies.

 About the Department